line/armeria/site/src/sphinx/server-cors.rst

     HttpService myService = (ctx, req) -> ...;
     ServerBuilder sb = new ServerBuilder().service("/message", myService.decorate(
             CorsServiceBuilder.forOrigins("http://example.com")
-                              // CORS policy will be applied for the path that starts with '/message/web/api/'
+                              // CORS policy will be applied for the path that starts with '/message/web/api/'.
-                              // or '/message/internal/web/api/'.
-                              .pathMapping(PathMapping.of("prefix:/message/web/api/"))
-                              // A shortcut of 'PathMapping.of(...)'.
-                              .pathMapping("prefix:/message/internal/web/api/")
+                              .route("prefix:/message/web/api/")
                               .allowRequestMethods(HttpMethod.POST, HttpMethod.GET)
                               .newDecorator()));

 .. note::

-    Please refer to the :api:`PathMapping` in order to learn how to specify a path pattern.
+    Please refer to the :api:`Route` in order to learn how to specify a path pattern.

 Configuring CORS via annotation
 -------------------------------